cositools/cosi-data-challenges/data-products/README.md

 <details>
   <summary>Source Files</summary>

 The DC4 mock dataset is comprised of a combination of sources from DC3 and new simulations for DC4.
 All individual source files from both DC3 and DC4 are available and are listed below.

+Note: Not all sources from DC3 are included in the mock dataset.
+The distinction between included and excluded sources is indicated below.

 DC4 Sources: <br />
 For DC4 we simulated 24 unique sources.

 wasabi path: COSI-SMEX/DC4/Data/Sources <br />

-Unbinned Files: <br />
+Unbinned Files (**included in mock dataset**): <br />
 CasAG16distribution_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />
 cygX3_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />
 GS1903_unbinned_data_filtered_with_SAAcut.fits.gz <br />